saswat-km/Quadron_Docker/README.md

 To view the created image:
 > docker images -f "reference=kxk302/quadron:1.0.0"

-To push the created image to your Docker Hub repository (You need to regsitered at https://hub.docker.com/):
+To push the created image to your Docker Hub repository (You need to be regsitered at https://hub.docker.com/):
 > docker login\
 > docker push kxk302/quadron:1.0.0